abdrahmansoltan/Learning-Notes/CSS Frameworks & Mehtodologies/CSS Methodologies.md

 ## Block Element Modifier BEM

 BEM stands for Block Element Modifier.
-It is a **CSS class-naming system**.
+It is a naming convention (**CSS class-naming system**) for classes in HTML and CSS.
 The idea behind BEM is to differentiate CSS classes that fulfill different roles.
 This is done by naming CSS classes in a way that indicates their role.
 It provides a rather strict way to arrange your CSS classes into independent modules.

+BEM gives everyone on a project a declarative syntax that they can share so that they’re on the same page.

 > BEM complements **OOCSS** because OOCSS doesn’t impose any particular class-naming convention.